ldorilas/quiz-4-corrections/README.md

 Reasoning:
 `
-The question clearly stated that the method should *not* return a value.
-Using 'System.out.println(a * b * c)' prints the value as opposed to simply using the return keyword to return a value.
+The question clearly stated that the method should not return a value.
+The correct answer uses 'System.out.println(a * b * c)' to print the product of the three integers as opposed to using the return keyword to return a value.
 `